aditya1183/Real-Estate/readme.md

 - **Babel**: Used for Fast Refresh in development.
 - **SWC**: An alternative to Babel for Fast Refresh, providing faster builds.

+## Payment Module
+The payment module in this project is designed to provide a seamless and secure payment experience.
+It integrates Razorpay for payment processing and includes the following key features:

+Order Creation:
+The backend generates a payment order with Razorpay, including the amount and currency, ensuring transactions are properly recorded.

+Payment Gateway Integration:
+A user-friendly Razorpay payment interface is implemented on the frontend, allowing users to make payments using various methods such as credit/debit cards, UPI, wallets, and net banking.

+Payment Verification:
+After payment completion, the backend verifies the transaction's authenticity using Razorpay's signature verification to ensure secure payment processing.

+Payment Status Tracking:
+The module tracks and updates the payment status in the database for both successful and failed transactions, ensuring accurate record-keeping.

+Error Handling:
+The module handles errors such as invalid payment details, failed transactions, or network issues gracefully, providing appropriate feedback to users.

+Secure Data Handling:
+Sensitive data is encrypted and securely transmitted, complying with best practices for user privacy and security.

+This module enables smooth integration of payment functionality, enhancing the overall user experience.

 ## Getting Started

 To get started with this project, clone the repository and install the necessary dependencies: